 - Landscaping – Moving large plants and dirt make forklifts, backhoes, skid loaders and wheel loaders popular in the landscaping industry.
 These machines are often used to dig holes and move dirt, soil, mulch and stones.
 They may also be used alone or with the help of a forklift or fork attachment to move and place large plants.

-- Commercial and Home Construction and Renovations – When it comes to new home construction or home renovations, telehandlers, forklifts, backhoes, skid loaders, wheel loaders are used frequently.
+- Home Construction and Renovations – When it comes to new home construction or home renovations, telehandlers, forklifts, backhoes, skid loaders, wheel loaders are used frequently.
 They carry dirt to create a space for the foundation, as well as carry supplies, like drywall, pipes, etc. The piece(s) of equipment you use depends on the size of the project, amount of supplies and the landscape.
 While some may work with the straight up and down lift of a forklift, or the limited reach of a backhoe, skid loader or wheel loader, a telehandler may be needed to reach higher.
 A boom truck or crane may also be used to place modular pieces on a foundation.

 - Heavy Construction – Projects that fall into the category of heavy construction may use a variety of material handling lifts, but the heaviest duty of them all is the crane.
 Cranes have the largest capacity and are used to lift and move the biggest, heaviest materials, regardless of what the specifics of the project are.